Living abroad

 There are seven universities in Coimbra, including one of the oldest universities in Europe, Universidade de Coimbra.
 It is the country’s leading institution and is one of the best universities in Portuguese-speaking countries.

 The coast of the Central region is popular with surfers of all levels.
-There are many schools, surf spots, and international surfing competitions are held during a year.
-For example, in winter, the waves reach 30 metres near the town of Nazaré
+There are many schools, surf spots, and international surfing competitions are held during the year.
+For example, in winter, the waves reach 30 metres near the town of Nazaré.

 The Central region is distinguished by various natural landscapes and historical and cultural monuments.
 The country’s highest mountain range is Serra da Estrela, with glacial lakes and mountain rivers.
 Here you can go skiing and snowboarding or play in the snow.